 Defining integrity is difficult, but not talking about it may create ambiguities about right and wrong, especially now, when workplaces are becoming more diverse, global, and connected.

 Silicon Valley expert and former chief ethics officer, Robert Chesnut presents the idea that companies that do not think seriously about integrity are destined to fail.
 And in this book, he offers a six-step process for leaders to foster and manage a culture of integrity at work.
+If you are looking for books on leadership, then On Becoming a Leader by Warren Bennis is a good read

 Also, Chesnut believes that if the private sector acts with integrity, it can use sensitivity and flexibility to make broader progress.